SirDifferential/website/whoami.md

 I'm employed as a software developer at Delicode Ltd, working with [NI mate](https://ni-mate.com/) and [Z-Vector](https://z-vector.com/) among other projects.
 My work mostly involves infrared depth sensors, computer vision, analytics & metrics, graphics programming, 3D software (Blender, Maya, Cinema 4D etc), VR, server administration, and customer support.

-NI mate is a software that communicates with USB depth sensors and processes their depth images into usable data.
-Examples of data that NI mate computes are skeleton joints from detected users, user location information and floor planes.
-NI mate is used for interactive adverts, motion capture, education and art installations.
+NI mate is a program that communicates with USB depth sensors and processes their depth images into usable data.
+Examples of data that NI mate computes are skeleton joints from detected users, user location information, and floor planes.
+NI mate is used for interactive adverts, motion capture, education, and art installations.

 Z-Vector is a real-time VJ visualization tool that creates a 3D point-cloud based visualization out of the captured depth + color feed.
 Z-Vector has been used for several music videos, such as Kebu - Deep Blue and Phantom - Scars.